EvaMart/bh24-project5-report/paper/paper.md

 date: 13 May 2025
 cito-bibliography: paper.bib
 event: BH25EU
-biohackathon_name: "BioHackathon Europe 2025"
+biohackathon_name: "BioHackathon Europe 2024"
 biohackathon_url:   "https://biohackathon-europe.org/"
-biohackathon_location: "Barcelona, Spain, 2025"
+biohackathon_location: "Barcelona, Spain, 2024"
 group: Project 5
 git_url: https://github.com/EVERSE-ResearchSoftware/software-quality-indicators
 authors_short: Eva Martin del Pico \emph{et al.}
 ---

+## Abstract

+Research software plays a central role in modern science, and its quality is increasingly recognized as essential for reproducibility, sustainability, and trust.
+Numerous initiatives have proposed indicators to guide quality assessment, yet these indicators are dispersed across domains and vary in scope, terminology, and practical use.
+This work presents a curated catalogue of software quality indicators tailored to the needs of research software.
+Developed during BioHackathon Europe 2024 and refined in collaboration with the ELIXIR Tools Platform and EVERSE project, the catalogue consolidates and structures indicators from a range of authoritative sources.

+Over 300 indicators were gathered and systematically reviewed for relevance, clarity, and implementation feasibility.
+Each was classified into thematic categories—such as Documentation, Security, Usability, and Sustainability—and annotated with target applicability, ease of evaluation, and recommended actions.
+Redundant, overly abstract, or narrowly scoped indicators were excluded or flagged, while additional tags highlighted cross-cutting concerns such as licensing, testing, and community practices.

+The resulting open dataset, available as a structured spreadsheet, includes detailed metadata and decision criteria to support reuse, adaptation, and extension.
+The catalogue offers a foundation for context-specific assessment frameworks.
+Intended users include research software developers and maintainers, evaluators, and developers of quality-focused tools and guidelines.

 ## 1. Introduction

 The primary goal of this project is to perform a comprehensive extraction,categorization and recommendations of existing indicators related to research software quality, resulting in a curated catalogue that reflects shared understanding and practical usability.
-This work was carried out as part of BioHackathon Europe 2025 (Project 5), with a focus on supporting the ELIXIR Research Software Ecosystem while aiming for applicability across the broader Life Sciences community.
+This work was carried out as part of BioHackathon Europe 2024 (Project 5), with a focus on supporting the ELIXIR Research Software Ecosystem while aiming for applicability across the broader Life Sciences community.

 Assessing the quality of research software remains a recognized challenge, with significant variability in the maturity and adoption of indicators across domains.
 Our goal was to address this by collecting, comparing, and consolidating existing indicators into a structured format, removing redundancy, and highlighting relevance to common use cases in scientific software evaluation.